MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 https://repository.microej.com/architectures/com/microej/architecture/.

 There is no ``CM3`` folder.
-This means that the MicroEJ Architectures for Cortex-M3 MCUs are no longer distributed.
+This means that the MicroEJ Architectures for Cortex-M3 MCUs are no longer distributed for evaluation.
 Download the latest MicroEJ Architecture for Cortex-M0 instead (the ARM architectures are binary upward compatible from ARMv6-M (Cortex-M0) to ARMv7-M (Cortex-M3)).